jsj2008/jailbreak/README.md

 # Daily Progress

-* Wednesday, November 30th 2016 - 10:45 AM - Continued the review of [TaiG's](http://taig.com "TaiG Jailbreak") tool.
+* Wednesday, November 30th 2016 - 10:45 AM - Continued the review of [TaiG's](http://taig.com "TaiG Jailbreak") tool from the article [here](http://www.newosxbook.com/articles/TaiG2.html "The Annotated guide to TaiG").
 The intentional abuse of internal Apple tools and services to reach arbitrary code execution.
 In the case of TaiG for iOS 8, the use of AFC or Apple File Conduit which is an internal service built into applications like iTunes, and responsible for the transfer of files from a computer to the filesystem of an iDevice over a USB cable with the use of USBMux.
 Examined the difference in modified AMFI.kext responsible for file signature checks on iOS 7.1.2.

 ![Preview](images/amfi.png)